- Describe the major themes of the 2020-2025 Dietary Guidelines for Americans and the diseases they are intended to prevent or minimize.

 Why Are Guidelines Needed?

 Instituting nation-wide standard policies provides consistency across organizations and allows health-care workers, nutrition educators, school boards, and elder-care facilities to improve nutrition and subsequently the health of their respective populations.
-The 2015–2020 Dietary Guidelines is designed to help Americans eat a healthier diet.
-Intended for policymakers and health professionals, the 2015-2020 edition of the Dietary Guidelines outlines how people can improve their overall eating patterns — the complete combination of foods and drinks in their diet.
-The free 2015-2020 edition offers overarching themes about what constitutes a healthy diet, how to shift behaviors to make it possible to follow a healthful diet and a number of Key Recommendations with specific nutritional targets and dietary limits
+The 2020–2025 Dietary Guidelines for Americans are designed to help Americans eat a healthier diet.
+Intended for policymakers and health professionals, the 2020-20205edition of the Dietary Guidelines outlines how people can improve their overall eating patterns — the complete combination of foods and drinks in their diet.
+The free 2020-2025 edition offers overarching themes about what constitutes a healthy diet, how to shift behaviors to make it possible to follow a healthful diet and a number of Key Recommendations with specific nutritional targets and dietary limits

-The 2015-2020 Dietary Guidelines consists of five major action steps for the American public to improve their eating habits.
+The 2020-2025 Dietary Guidelines suggest starting with four guidelines for the American public to improve their eating habits.
 It also includes several key recommendations.
-These five steps are as follows:
+These four guidelines are as follows:

-- Follow a healthy eating pattern across the lifespan.
+- Follow a healthy dietary pattern at every life stage.

 How should you develop a healthy eating plan to best achieve your goals of losing weight, gaining weight, or maintaining weight?
 To provide further guidance, several key recommendations are provided.
 These should be applied in their entirety because of their interconnectedness.